 There are many examples of excellent faculty contributions to policy development and revision that resulted in improvements in the learning environment.
 For example, CONAH noted the lack of a Transfer Students policy.
 To ensure fair access and treatment of applicants, Admissions and Promotions worked with OES to develop a Transfer Student policy in 2016.
-In 2017, faculty integrated the SB 466 requirement to ensure access equality to all applicants into the Nursing Course Exemptions /Challenge policy.
+In 2017, faculty integrated the Senate Bill 466 Registered Nurses: Board of Registered Nursing requirement to ensure access equality to all applicants into the Nursing Course Exemptions /Challenge policy.
 (IVA18), (IVA19)

-At the end of the 2016-2017 AY, all Faculty Organization members participated in the annual Program Review Workshop, which provided faculty with the opportunity for in depth dialogue related to curriculum, evaluation of student learning, student progression, policy changes, ongoing issues, and changes in healthcare/education/nursing practices.
+At the end of the 2016-2017 AY, all Faculty Organization members participated in the annual Program Review Workshop, which provided faculty with the opportunity for in depth dialogue related to curriculum, evaluation of student learning, student progression, policy changes, ongoing issues, and changes in healthcare/ education/nursing practices.
 Faculty discussed key issues that arose during the AY and planned program improvements for the coming year.
 Data reviewed included: Class/cohort, petitions/grievances, number of semesters to program completion, program attrition, NCLEX-RN pass rates and comparisons to state and national averages.
 During the program evaluation, faculty discussed proposed curriculum revisions, agreed on methods and opportunities for improving faculty/student interactions, evaluated the need for supplemental student learning resources, and emphasized the importance of test item analysis and revision if indicated.
 (IVA20), (IVA21)

-In 2017, the Credentials Committee led the review and update of the Peer Review policy and process in which faculty voted that the peer review findings will be part of faculty's annual performance evaluation.
-A memorandum was sent by Credentials Committee to notify faculty of the change in procedure.
-(IVA22)
+In 2017, the Credentials Committee led the review and update of the Peer Review policy and process and recommended that peer review findings be a part of faculty's annual performance evaluation.
+The Governance Committee reviewed and approved Credential Committee's recommendation.
+(IVA22) A memorandum was sent by Credentials Committee to notify faculty of the change in procedure.